josiahdavis/josiahdavis.github.io/_posts/2015-7-1-why-do-artists-starve.md

 ---
 layout: post
-title: Why do Artists starve?
+title: Why Do Artists Starve?
 synopsis: Choosing to go in to the arts in order to make money is a little bit like choosing to go on to The Bachelor to find your one true love.
 It's not that it's impossible, but it sure isn't likely.
 ---